Course Title: Basic Statistical Methodologies

 Objectives/Learning Outcomes/Capability Development

-- Perform basic statistical inference tasks involving various forms of hypothesis test for one and two samples using statistical software.
+- Apply basic statistical inference tasks using statistical software.

 Overview of Learning Activities